-ValueError - If more than one broker is specified.
+- ValueError If more than one broker is specified. - confluent_kafka.KafkaException If connecting to the broker times out.

 2.1.5 hop.robust_publisher

 class hop.robust_publisher.PublicationJournal(journal_path='publisher.journal')

 An object which tracks the state of messages which are being sent, persists that state to disk, and enables it to be restored if the program stops unexpectedly.